Museum card (Finland)

-The museum card has reportedly grown in popularity despite the COVID-19 pandemic in 2020 when 200 000 cards were purchased and 70 per cent of the card holders renewed their expired card.
-In total the card brought in 10,1 million euros for the Finnish museums.
-The cost of the card is 72 euros for a year and it can also be installed as an application to a smartphone.
+The museum card has reportedly grown in popularity despite the COVID-19 pandemic in 2020 when 200,000 cards were purchased and 70 per cent of the card holders renewed their expired card.
+In total the card brought in 10,1 million euro for the Finnish museums.
+In 2023 the cost of the card is 76 euro for a year and it can also be installed as an application to a smartphone.

 In 2019 the most visited museums among the card holders were: